Animals in Christian Practice

 These tensions take shape in different areas of Christian life.
 The following topics highlight where differences between teachings and practice become visible.

-This Life & The Afterlife Focusing on the next world can draw attention away from responsibility toward animals in this one.
+Serving God in This World Focusing on the next world can draw attention away from responsibility toward animals in this one.

 Bullfighting & Animal Sports Practices that cause harm for entertainment raise questions about how they align with values of mercy and compassion.